faizalrf/documentation/columnstore-1.4-multinode-install.md

 Once dependencies are installed, download and untar the MariaDB 10.4 enterprise server all the servers.

+The extracted TAR file will have the following listing.

 ```
 [root@cs-61 mariadb-enterprise-10.4.12-6-centos-7-x86_64-rpms]# ls -rlt
 total 346848